cuducos/whiskyton/README.md

 $ nosetests
 ```

-Nose does not run tests in in executable files.
+[Nose](https://nose.readthedocs.org/en/latest/) does not run tests in executable files.
 If that is the case, run:

 ```
 $ chmod -x $(find whiskyton/tests/ -name '*.py')